OpenPrinting/cups-snap/README.md

 * [Ghostscript Printer Application](https://github.com/OpenPrinting/ghostscript-printer-app) ([Snap Store](https://snapcraft.io/ghostscript-printer-app)): Printer Application with Ghostscript and many other drivers, for practically all Linux-supported printers which are not PostScript and not supported by HPLIP or Gutenprint.
 * [HPLIP Printer Application](https://github.com/OpenPrinting/hplip-printer-app) ([Snap Store](https://snapcraft.io/hplip-printer-app)): HPLIP in a Printer Application Snap.
 Supports nearly every HP printer ever made.
 Installing HP's proprietary plugin (needed for a few printers) into the Snap is supported and easily done with the web interface.
 * [Gutenprint Printer Application](https://github.com/OpenPrinting/gutenprint-printer-app) ([Snap Store](https://snapcraft.io/gutenprint-printer-app)): High quality output and a lot of knobs to adjust, especially for Epson and Canon inkjets but also for many other printers, in a Printer Application Snap.
+* [Legacy Printer Application](https://github.com/OpenPrinting/pappl-retrofit#legacy-printer-application) (not available as Snap): It is a part of the [pappl-retrofit](https://github.com/OpenPrinting/pappl-retrofit) package and it makes drivers classically installed for the system's classically installed CUPS available in a Printer Application and this way for the CUPS Snap.
+It is especially helpful for drivers which are not (yet) available as Printer Application.
 * [PAPPL](https://github.com/michaelrsweet/pappl/): Base infrastructure for all the Printer Applications linked above.
 * [PAPPL CUPS driver retro-fit library](https://github.com/OpenPrinting/pappl-retrofit): Retro-fit layer to integrate CUPS drivers consisting of PPD files, CUPS filters, and CUPS backends into Printer Applications.
 * [Printer Applications (PDF)](https://ftp.pwg.org/pub/pwg/liaison/openprinting/presentations/printer-applications-may-2020.pdf)